Central Clearing

 FAQs

-This is a "doomsday" scenario.
-CCPs have "Recovery and Resolution" plans.
-Recovery involves tools like "variation margin gains haircutting" (reducing payouts to winning traders) or requiring members to inject cash ("cash calls").
-Resolution would likely involve government intervention to stabilize critical functions while winding down the entity, similar to a bank resolution.
+The failure of a Central Counterparty (CCP) is considered a "doomsday" scenario for the global financial system.
+To prevent this, CCPs have detailed "Recovery and Resolution" plans.
+Recovery involves tools like "variation margin gains haircutting," which reduces payouts to winning traders, or requiring members to inject more cash through "cash calls."
+If these fail, government regulators would likely intervene to resolve the entity and stabilize its critical functions to prevent a systemic collapse.

-Novation is the legal act of replacing one party to a contract with another.
-In central clearing, the CCP novates the trade by becoming the buyer to the seller and the seller to the buyer.
-This severs the direct link between the original trading parties.
+In the context of central clearing, "novation" is the legal act of replacing one original party to a financial contract with another.
+When a trade is cleared, the CCP novates the trade by becoming the buyer to the original seller and the seller to the original buyer.
+This process severs the direct link between the two original trading parties, ensuring that each party only faces the credit risk of the highly regulated CCP instead of each other.

 The Bottom Line